hepplerj/Dissertation/introduction.dissertation.Heppler.md

 Stanford in 1924 to start the university's initial forays into electronics research.

-Not recognized by either Stegner or Terman was the environmental influence that these industrial activities had on the Santa Clara Valley.
-The celebrated orchards were exotic species in California, the result of European and American colonization.
+Not acknowledged by either Stegner or Terman was the environmental influence that these industrial activities had on the Santa Clara Valley.
+The celebrated orchards introduced exotic species in California, the result of European and American colonization.
 Furthermore, the cultivation of these species required an infrastructure to support canneries, cannery effluence, and controlling the land with pesticides